 The mission of the DHS Problem Gambling Program is to ensure the availability and accessibility of culturally-responsive and recovery-oriented compulsive gambling education and treatment for individuals and families affected by compulsive gambling and gambling addiction.
-The Department of Human Services (DHS) collaborated with the Lao Assistance Center over a 2.5 year period from July 2014 to July 2016 by conducting focused listening sessions aimed at developing a community engaged process to understand the impact of gambling on the individual, family and the community.
-The methods of community engagement allowed opportunities to learn and understand the values and perceptions about gambling and gambling prevalence in the Lao, Cambodian and Vietnamese communities of Minnesota.
+The Department of Human Services (DHS) collaborated with the Lao Assistance Center over a 2 and a half year period from July 2014 to July 2016 to conduct focused listening sessions aimed at developing a community engaged process to understand the impact of gambling on the individual, family and the community.
+Community engagement allowed opportunities to learn and understand the values and perceptions on gambling and gambling prevalence in the Lao, Cambodian and Vietnamese communities of Minnesota.
 As this collaboration continues, DHS will work towards the development of a continuum of care service system that is responsive to the beliefs, languages, and cultures of Minnesota's diverse communities.

-Participants in the listening sessions convened by the Department of Human Services, Alcohol and Drug Abuse Division in the fall of 2015 communicated that gambling is pervasive throughout their communities.
+Participants in the listening sessions convened by DHS in the fall of 2015 and 2018 communicated that gambling is pervasive throughout their communities.
 According to the findings of the subsequent report "betting is widely participated in, and held at nearly all major community functions, including weddings, birthday parties, after dinner, funerals, etc." Common forms of gambling include card games, casino gambling and sports betting.
-Although gambling was described as a social event, participants also mentioned high expectations that members of their communities gamble despite the risk for financial loss.
-Youth in particular recognize financial risk but also risk social isolation if they don't participate in gambling activities.
+Although gambling was described as a social event, participants also mentioned that members of their communities gamble despite the risk for financial loss.
+Youth in particular recognize the financial risk, but also risk social isolation if they don't participate in gambling activities.

-When the listening sessions focused on attitudes regarding seeking help for problem gambling, participants were not in favor.
+When the listening sessions focused on attitudes regarding seeking help for problem gambling, participants were not in favor of seeking professional help.
 Individuals described lack of trust, a preference to handle their own problems, and minimizing the problems associated with gambling as barriers to seeking help for their problem gambling.
 The most pervasive attitude revealed was a common belief that gambling is not a problem but part of normal social interaction.